Garth Brooks box set keeps Britney Spears at bay in Billboard 200

-LOS ANGELES (Reuters) - Country singer Garth Brooks stormed to the top of the weekly U.S. Billboard 200 album chart to claim top spot on Wednesday, ahead of a new debut from Britney Spears.
+LOS ANGELES, Dec 11 (Reuters) - Country singer Garth Brooks stormed to the top of the weekly U.S. Billboard 200 album chart to claim top spot on Wednesday, ahead of a new debut from Britney Spears.

 Brooks’ boxed set, “Blame It All On My Roots,” climbed from No. 3 to No. 1 with second week sales of 146,000 copies according to figures from Nielsen SoundScan.
 The box set contains six CDs and two DVDs and was released as an exclusive set at retailer Walmart over the U.S. Thanksgiving holiday weekend at a discounted price.